The Jordan Valley

 Jesus addressed the crowd with another parable about defilement that the disciples could not understand.
 Yet, the disciples seemed more concerned about the pharisees getting offended as they came to Him asking if He was aware that He had offended the pharisees.

-We are much similar to the disciples, we care more about not offending others, even when we know they are not right.
-Our life revolves around what do people think of us, but seldom do we think about what Jesus thinks of us and how we keep offending Him through our acts.
+We are similar to the disciples, we care more about not offending others, even when we know they are not right.
+Our life revolves around what people think of us, but seldom do we think about what Jesus thinks of us and how we keep offending Him through our acts.

 He replied, “Every plant that my heavenly Father has not planted will be pulled up by the roots.
 Leave them; they are blind guides.
 If the blind lead the blind, both will fall into a pit.”